practicaldsc/fa24/next.md

 <!-- - One of Math 214, Math 217, Math 296, Math 417, or Math 419, OR
 - ROB 101, in combination with one of Math 116, Math 156, Math 176, or Math 186.
 (To be clear, ROB 101 itself is not a prereq.
 All you need to have taken is one linear algebra class, but if the linear algebra class you've taken is ROB 101, you need to also have taken a separate calculus class.) -->

-If you're interested in the class but don't meet one of the prerequisites, email me and we can chat about your background.
+If you're interested in the class but don't meet one of the prerequisites, **email me and we can chat about your background and a potential override**.
 I encourage students of all backgrounds who are curious about data science to reach out!

 {: .green }
-**All students, especially those who haven't taken a linear algebra course, should work through [LARDS: Linear Algebra Review for Data Science](../lin-alg) before the semester starts.**
+**All students, especially those who haven't taken a linear algebra course and receive an override, should work through [LARDS: Linear Algebra Review for Data Science](../lin-alg) before the semester starts.**

 ---

 ### Enrollment Logistics

-If you'd like to enroll in the course, sign up for EECS 398 lecture (LEC 002 or LEC 003) and discussion (DIS 021, 022, 023, or 024).
+If you'd like to enroll in the course, sign up for these EECS 398 sections:
+- lecture LEC 002 or LEC 003, **and**
+- discussion DIS 021, 022, 023, or 024.

 There is only one live, in-person lecture, **Monday and Wednesday 3-4:30PM in 1670 BBB** (as is listed for LEC 002), and lecture attendance is not required.
-All students, regardless of section, will have access to lecture recordings.
-Students can also attend the in-person lectures, space permitting on the day of the attendance.
+- All students, regardless of section, will have access to lecture recordings.
+- All students, regardless of enrolled section, can also attend the in-person lectures, space permitting on the day of the attendance.
 Usually, enough students consume material remotely that we don't anticipate in-person space to be a bottleneck for anyone wishing to attend the class in-person.

-In-person discussion attendance will be required: make sure you can attend your enrolled discussion section.
+In-person discussion attendance **will be required or incentivized**: make sure you can attend your enrolled discussion section.

 Office hours will largely be in-person, but there will be some remote options as well.